tig-foundation/tig-monorepo/docs/challenges/hypergraph.md

 # explanation:
 hyperedge 4 contains nodes [8, 9, 10, 11], overlapping with 3 parts (connectivity = 3)
    node 8 is in part 3
-   node 9 and 11 is in part 2
+   node 9 and 11 are in part 2
    node 10 is in part 1
 ```